MA Education (Evidence-based Practice) (fully online)

 Master’s degrees are awarded to students who have demonstrated:

-- A systematic understanding of knowledge, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice.
+- A systematic understanding of knowledge, and critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice.

 - A comprehensive understanding of techniques applicable to their own research or advanced scholarship.

-originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline. - Conceptual understanding that enables the student:
+- Originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline.

 - to evaluate critically current research and advanced scholarship in the discipline.